Free Confidential Consultation

 Revision of Texas Knife Laws 2013 & 2017

 As of September 1, 2013, it is legal to manufacture, sell, repair, transport, and possess switchblades.
 However, the Knife Preemption law proposed with this change did not pass, and some bladed weapons similar to switchblades remain illegal.
-However, the Texas Knife Law evolved again in 2017, effectively allowing the possession and sale of all types of bladed weapons in Texas.
-House Bill 1935 eliminated the category “illegal knives” and instead imposed a new list of restricted areas like college university facilities and bars.
+However, the Texas Knife Law evolved again in 2017, effectively allowing the legal possession and sale of all types of bladed weapons in Texas.
+Essentially, House Bill 1935 eliminated the category “illegal knives” and instead imposed a new list of restricted areas like college university facilities and bars.

-The new knife laws in Texas effectively allows the possession of any type of bladed tool or weapon, without restriction, in any area that allows the possession of knives.
+The current knife laws in Texas effectively allows the possession of any type of bladed tool or weapon, without restriction, in any area that allows the possession of knives.
 It is still illegal to carry any knife into a restricted area like a courthouse, police station, school, or government facility.
-The new law expanded these restricted areas, so knife owners should consult the recent changes carefully to ensure they do not unintentionally carry a blade into a restricted area.
+The updated law expanded these restricted areas, so knife owners should consult the recent changes carefully to ensure they do not unintentionally carry a blade into a restricted area.

-The new knife law applies the Second Amendment right to keep and bear arms to knives as well as firearms; state legislators have remarked that the distinction of “arms” is important and therefore the Second Amendment freedom applies to bladed weapons as well.
-Critics of the bill have cited concerns due to the fact that the new law effectively allows the possession and carrying of full-size swords, daggers, double-edged blades, switchblades, and machetes as long as those in possession do not enter restricted areas.
+The updated knife law applies the Second Amendment right to keep and bear arms to knives as well as firearms; state legislators have remarked that the distinction of “arms” is important and therefore the Second Amendment freedom applies to bladed weapons as well.
+Critics of the bill have cited concerns due to the fact that the law effectively allows the possession and carrying of full-size swords, daggers, double-edged blades, switchblades, and machetes as long as those in possession do not enter restricted areas.

 The new law does not apply to some bladed weapons capable of inflicting serious traumatic wounds, such as trench knives with knuckledusters, brass knuckles, axes, clubs, and tomahawks.
 If there is any doubt about your ability to legally carry any blade into a specific area, remember that a violation can lead to misdemeanor charges or felony charges if you carry a blade into a school.